Anglian Water Authority: South Lincolnshire Water Board

+South Norfolk Water Board

+The South Norfolk Water Board was constituted by the South Norfolk Water Board Order 1969 (SI 1969/55).

+West Suffolk Water Board

+The West Suffolk Water Board was created by the West Suffolk Water Board Order 1963 (SI 1963/1622).

+Wisbech and District Water Board

+The Wisbech and District Water Board was formed by the Wisbech and District Water Board Order 1950 (SI 1950/1533).

+It was preceded by the Wisbech Waterworks Company, formed by the Wisbech Waterworks Act 1864 (27 & 28 Vict. c. clxxx).

 Demise through privatisation

 In 1989, the privatisation of the water industry in England and Wales saw the creation of Anglian Water who took over the water treatment and supply and sewerage and sewage disposal functions.
 All the remaining regulatory functions including flood control, water quality management, pollution control and water resource management were transferred to the newly created National Rivers Authority, which was subsequently subsumed into the new Environment Agency in 1996.